 We are uniquely positioned to develop a new conveyancing proposition delivered by self-employed Consultant Conveyancing Lawyers ("CCLs").
 Our technology heritage, including products like DigitalMove, gives us a unique ability to provide an innovative home moving experience for both conveyancers and consumers that improves communication and addresses points of friction.
-The addition of the Smoove Complete platform means that the Group can combine the delivery of conveyancing services alongside the demand generation of eConveyancer.
+The addition of the Smoove Complete platform means that the Group can combine the delivery of conveyancers.
 The addressable market for self-employed conveyancers is large and benefits from several favourable dynamics.